 What emerged was not just experiential desires but the understanding of how Motives and Forces were guiding passengers' decisions for activities.
 Experiences are the result of our activities and hence the effects of motives and forces is critical to analyze from a designer's point of view.

 Does this lead to new design outcomes?
-Can it help designers unlock their creative-memory?
-Can we use this?
+Can it help designers break away from a self-driving car?